danielrosehill/Windsurf-Global-Rules/global-rules/global_rules.md

 ## Write code, not docs

 - Your task is to generate code.
 Do not create documentation (including README.md) unless explicitly asked to do so by the user
+- The user may use a file like prompt.md or task.md to instruct you in your task.
+If you can find that at the root of the repo, read it and infer it to be the user's prompt

 ## Your environment